GrantMcConachie/depasquale-lab.github.io/team/index.md

 ## Collaborators

-Collaborations are central to our research.
-Here are some of the research groups we are currently working with.
+**_Collaborations are central to our research.
+Here are some of the research groups we are currently working with_**

 {% capture text %}
 The <a href="https://www.youngerlaboratory.org/">Younger Lab</a> at BU studies the olfactory system of mosquitos.